Your cookie preferences

 Can I change my broadband service before my contract is up?

 If you want to change broadband service before the initial term of your contract is up, you'll likely have to pay an exit fee.
-This will often be fairly substantial and is likely to cancel out any savings you'd make by switching early.
+This will often be fairly substantial and will likely cancel out any savings you'd make by switching early.

-The exception to this would be if your provider raises its prices above what's stated in the terms of your contract, or is unable to provide you with the services you signed up for.
-This could be the case when moving home and your provider isn't available at your new address.
+The exception to this would be if your provider raises its prices above what's stated in the terms of your contract or is unable to provide you with the services you signed up for.
+This could be the case when you move home and your provider isn't available at your new address.

 If that's the case, get in touch with your old provider ASAP, as they might make you provide plenty of proof that you're moving.